montoyamoraga/tiny-trainable-instruments/instrument0/instrument0.md

 Upload this sketch to check that your Arduino is working correctly.

 This sketch cycles between all the different LED lights available on the microcontroller.

 ### inst0GyroscopeMidi

+Upload this sketch to control the pitch of a piezo buzzer with your gyroscope.

+### inst0GyroscopeMidi